JasonWurunfei/RunfeiWu/blogs/How_to_Make_a_Blog_Site_with_Math_equation_markdown_Code_highlight_and_GFM_support.md

 And you can use the data to render the blog content just like the one you are reading right now.

-So now if you have Markdown list like this in your markdown file:
+If you have Markdown list like this in your markdown file:

     - Item 1
     - Item 2